 2. CHANGE THE BLADES

 Blades that are pitted and worn will not leave a good quality cut on the lawn surface.
 Ragged cuts lead to browning on the edges of grass blades.
 This has an overall negative affect on the appearance of the lawn.
-For the best quality cut and greenest looking lawn, make sure to change your blades now and your L10 will be ready to go straight out in Spring.
+For the best quality cut and greenest looking lawn, consider changing your blades now for your L10 to be ready to go straight out in spring.
 Replace all blades at the same time to preserve balance.
 You can buy your replacement blades here.

 3. UPDATE THE FIRMWARE

 Updating the firmware ensures that your mower always has the latest features and most reliable performance.

 To update the firmware, first copy the firmware file onto an empty USB stick.
 The firmware file can be downloaded by visiting our LawnMaster L10 Firmware page.

 Make sure that your mower has plenty of battery life.
 It’s best to perform the robot mower software update before the mower has gone out to cut, or at least 1hr after it has finished for the day.